The information you are about to copy is INTERNAL!

 Table of Contents:

 In some IT topologies, clear-text MPLS link (encryption is not required) is deployed in addition to an encrypted Internet link between Check Point VPN gateways.
+(The MPLS link should be defined as external or have the networks exempt from the Anti-Spoofing list).

 Customers may wish that certain services will be routed though the MPLS link in clear-text, while other services will be forwarded encrypted via the Internet link.